 The College Level Examination Program (CLEP) helps students earn credit for what they already know, regardless of how that knowledge was acquired.
-By receiving a satisfactory score on a CLEP exam, students can earn up to 12 college credits toward a college degree, depending on the exam subject and the policy of the college.
+By receiving a satisfactory score on a CLEP exam, students can earn college credits toward a college degree or certificate, depending on the exam subject and the policy of the college.
 CLEP FAQ’s.

 Northern Essex Community College does not award credit for all of the CLEP exams that are provided by the Academic Placement & Testing Center.
 Northern Essex Community College awards CLEP & DSST credits earned by the achievement of the required scores listed in the CLEP & DSST General/Subject Exams.
 The score requirements are set through the recommendation of the American Council on Education and based on review by faculty at Northern Essex Community College.
 If you are taking a CLEP/DSST exam for another institution, you should check with that institution to find out which CLEP & DSST credits are awarded.